-The City of Orangeburg Parks and Recreation Department offers numerous team sports opportunities for youth ages 5-18, and we are always seeking high-quality, energetic volunteers to coach these teams.
-Volunteers are the cornerstone of our youth programs, and securing coaches in advance of a season is of great necessity when organizing these leagues.
+The City of Orangeburg Parks and Recreation Department offers numerous team sports opportunities for youth ages 3-18 and we are always seeking quality, energetic volunteers to coach these teams.
+Volunteers are the cornerstone of our youth programs, and securing coaches in advance of a season is of great necessity when organizing leagues.
 Becoming a coach is simple, however, there are some small, but very important, preliminary actions to consider.

-After speaking with an Athletic Director regarding the sport you are interested in coaching to determine if openings exist, it is essential that each potential coach complete a Volunteer Application.
-These can be obtained at the P&R office, or from this web site, and provide us with critical information, which we retain in a database.
+After speaking with an Athletic Supervisor regarding the sport you would like to coach to determine if an opening exist, it is essential that each potential coach complete a Volunteer Application.
+Volunteer Applications can be obtained at the P&R office or from this website, and provide us with critical information.
 They also authorize us to conduct a criminal background check, helping us ensure that these young athletes are under the best of supervision.
 Head coaches, assistant coaches, and parents/adults, who help out in any capacity, must complete a volunteer application before having any contact with a youth sports team.
 Volunteer Applications must be renewed every two years.

 Wee Ball, Ages 3-4 (co-ed)